 Pattern size: 38 x 49 stitches, 10 colors

-Please note, that this pattern is a little bit (two stitches) wider than most of the runic patterns of the same design.
-I had to make it like this because the rune’s neame is longer 🙂
+Please note, that due to the longer name of the rune this pattern is two stitches wider than most of the runic patterns of the same design.

 The symbolic tree for Berkana on the pattern is pomegranate.